turbot/steampipe-plugin-jira/docs/index.md

 ```

 - `base_url` - The site url of your attlassian jira subscription.
 - `username` - Email address of agent user who have permission to access the API.
+Leave the it empty if you are using a Personal Access Token (PAT) on a [self-hosted Jira instance](https://github.com/andygrunwald/go-jira/#bearer---personal-access-tokens-self-hosted-jira).
 - `token` - [API token](https://id.atlassian.com/manage-profile/security/api-tokens) for user's Atlassian account.

 Alternatively, you can also use the standard Jira environment variables to obtain credentials **only if other arguments (`base_url`, `username` and `token`) are not specified** in the connection: